profetik-777/rdpME/README.md

 Disclaimer

-RDPme is an alpha project provided as-is with no guarantee or warranty.
+Again, RDPme is an alpha project provided as-is with no guarantee or warranty.
 It assumes your endpoint is properly configured for RDP access.
 Use at your own risk.
 License

 This project is released under the MIT License.